 Organizations can enhance and expand their conservation impact by using social media to engage new and existing supporters.

 This guide describes strategies, practices, and terminology that will likely remain relevant and accurate for some time; nevertheless, significant changes to the social media platforms discussed (a frequent occurrence, as the social media landscape shifts frequently) may render specific guidance outdated.

 Millions of people use social media on a regular basis to communicate with friends, access news, and follow topics of interest.
-While younger people tend to be more active on social media, older Americans are using social media sites, especially Facebook, in increasing numbers.
-Because of this, a great many companies and organizations—including land trusts—use social media accounts to enhance their internet presence.
-For many, social media accounts have become just as important as more traditional tools like websites and email lists.
+While younger people tend to be more active on social media, older Americans use social media sites, especially Facebook, in significant numbers as well.
+Because of this, a great many organizations use social media accounts to enhance their internet presence.
+For most, social media accounts have become just as important as more traditional digital tools like websites and email lists.

 Usually, organizations have accounts on multiple social media platforms so they can reach the widest possible audience.
-This guide focuses on the most prominent of the many platforms in use: Facebook, Twitter, and Instagram.
+This guide focuses on the most established of the many platforms in use: Facebook, Twitter, and Instagram.
 Additionally, the guide will explore in briefer overview some other popular platforms such as YouTube, Vimeo, LinkedIn, Snapchat, and TikTok.
 Creating an account on any of the major platforms is free, though options exist on some of the platforms to access greater design and control through paid account access.

-You can use social media to showcase information about your land trust and its work, and, like a website, shape your organization’s public image.
-Unlike websites, social media accounts do not require people to visit them intentionally; your social media posts can show up on the screens of people who have never heard of your organization.
-This feature makes social media an effective tool for reaching new audiences—especially younger people—who might be interested in conservation but have not sought out your website or subscribed to your email list.
+Organizations can use social media to showcase their work and shape their organization’s public image.
+Unlike websites, social media accounts do not require people to visit them intentionally; social media posts can show up on the screens of people who have never heard of your organization.
+This feature makes social media an effective tool for reaching new audiences—especially younger people—who might be interested in conservation but have not sought out the organization’s website or subscribed to their email list.
 From these new audiences can emerge donors, volunteers, event attendees, future staff members, and better-educated citizens.
-Social media accounts can also help people in your land trust’s existing network stay involved, informed, and inspired.
+Social media accounts can also help people in an organization’s existing network stay involved, informed, and inspired.
 Also, through strategic sharing of original website-based content (blog posts, events, and more) via social media and e-newsletters, organizations can drive greater traffic to their websites as well.
 Social media is a sophisticated way to connect to and build an informed and loyal audience.

 Below are definitions of key terms used in this guide that apply to Facebook, Twitter, and Instagram.
 Platform-specific terms are defined in the sections covering each platform.

 Engagement consists of a user interacting with a post by reacting to it, commenting, sharing or retweeting it, or clicking on a link.
 Commenting is an available option on Facebook, Twitter, and Instagram.
 Facebook and Twitter allow for posts to link to additional online content from other websites.
-On Twitter and Instagram, liking is the only available reaction.
-Facebook offers additional, more nuanced reactions: users can click emotions that correspond to happiness, sadness, anger, surprise, and laughter.
+On Twitter and Instagram, liking is the only available reaction option, whereas Facebook offers additional, more nuanced reactions: users can click emojis that correspond to happiness, sadness, anger, surprise, and laughter.
 Engagement can occur without likes, comments, or shares, too—if your post just appears in someone else’s news feed, odds are good you can see that action reflected in your platform’s engagement analytics.

 A hashtag is a word or phrase preceded by the # symbol that is used to identify and group posts on a specific topic.
 When people click on a hashtag or type it in the platform’s search bar, they will see all the posts that include that hashtag.
 Anyone can create a hashtag simply by typing a word or phrase after the # symbol.
-An excessive amount of hashtags can make a post difficult to read.
+Hashtags can help draw otherwise unaffiliated internet and social media users to an organization’s posts.

-A post is something published on a social media account, joins the larger feed and can now be seen by your followers.
+A post, once published to a social media account, joins the larger feed and can now be seen by your followers.
 Facebook posts can be virtually any length and include text, photos, and videos.
-Twitter posts (known as tweets) can include the same things, but are limited to 280 characters.
-Instagram posts feature a photo or short video with a caption.
+Twitter posts (known as tweets) can include the same things but are limited to 280 characters.
+Instagram posts feature a photo or video with a caption.